whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 The next task is to assign the roles we have previously created to the users of our **management** application in the **department** application through the service we just created.
 This assignment is done through a configuration file of the type `hdbgrants`.
 This config file has a syntax that is very similar to the  `hdbrole` HANA database artifact.
 More information about syntax can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.04/en-US/f49c1f5c72ee453788bf79f113d83bf9.html) document [<sup>3</sup>](#references).

-We have already a created `cfg` folder to store our database configuration files.
+We have already created a `cfg` folder to store our database configuration files.
 We will create `freshprod_cross_container.hdbgrants` in the `cfg` folder.
-You will find that there are two ways to mention to the role category, `schema_roles` and `container_roles`, the latter is older notation and is supported only for backward compatibility reasons.
+You will find that there are two ways to mention the role category, `schema_roles` and `container_roles`, the latter is older notation and is supported only for backward compatibility reasons.
 I will advise to only use `schema_roles`.
 There are two ways to mention roles in the `hdbgrants` file, we can either use the `roles` or `roles_with_admin_option` keys to define them.
-In the case the of cross-container scenario, only the `roles` keyword can be used.
+In the case of cross-container scenario, only the `roles` keyword can be used.

 ```json
 {